flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

     $db->addField('text', array('freetext' => array('language' => 'en'),
                                 'store' => true));

-Field definitions are currently defined as arrays, since these can be easily serialised to JSON and sent to the FSS web API.
-In a future release they will probably be represented by instances of field definition class(es).
+(Field definitions are currently defined as arrays, since these can be easily serialised to JSON and sent to the FSS web API.
+In a future release they will probably be represented by instances of field definition classes.)

 The example above specifies a field called "text" which will be indexed as English freetext (more on languages below) and will be stored in the database.
 Storing